demisto/content/Packs/cisco-meraki/Integrations/cisco-meraki/README.md

 ### meraki-update-firewall-rules
 ***
-update rule to L3 firewall rules of an SSID
+Update rule to L3 firewall rules of an SSID.

 #### Base Command